Improved Evidence Extraction and Metrics for Document Inconsistency Detection with LLMs: Abstract

 \section{Abstract}

 Large language models (LLMs) are becoming useful in many domains due to their impressive abilities that arise from large training datasets and large model sizes.
 However, research on LLM-based approaches to document inconsistency detection is relatively limited.
-There are two key aspects of document inconsistency detection: (i) classification of whether there exists any inconsistency, and (ii) providing evidence of the inconsistent sentences.
-We focus on the latter, and introduce new comprehensive evidence-extraction metrics and a redact-and-retry framework with constrained filtering that substantially improves LLM-based document inconsistency detection over direct prompting.
-We back our claims with promising experimental results.
+We address this gap by investigating evidence extraction capabilties of LLMs for document inconsistency detection.
+To this end, we introduce new comprehensive evidence-extraction metrics and a redact-and-retry framework with constrained filtering that substantially improves evidence extraction performance over other prompting methods.
+We support our approach with strong experimental results and release a new semi-synthetic dataset for evaluating evidence extraction.